Bargal: Overview

 (Footnote) This monograph was written in early 1925, that is, before the military occupation of the Sultanate took place.
 Bargal no longer exists: it was bombed and razed to the ground on the 28 and 29 of October, 1925."

 In June 2007, it was the location of the Battle of Bargal.

 In 2012, the Puntland Highway Authority (PHA) announced a project to connect Bargal and other cities in Puntland to the main regional highway.
 The 750 km thoroughfare links major cities in the northern part of Somalia, such as Bosaso, Galkayo and Garowe, with towns in the south.

+History

+The Majeerteen Sultanate was established possible around 1600s by Somalis from the Majeerteen Darod clan.
+It reached prominence during the 19th century, under the reign of the resourceful Boqor (King) Osman Mahamuud.

+In the mid-17th to early 20th centuries city was among the area ruled by Majeerteen Sultanate Migiurtinia.
+Later forming a part of Italian Somaliland.

+Bargal was seasonal headquarters of the Majeerteen Sultanate.Bargal likewise had a number of castles and forts in various areas within its realm, including a fortress at Alula.

 Demographics

-As of 2016, Bargal District had a population of around 53,200 inhabitants.
+Bargal District has a population of around 6,798 inhabitants.

 Education

 Bargal has a number of academic institutions.
 According to the Puntland Ministry of Education, there are three primary schools, one secondary school and institute in the Bargal District.
-These include Wadikhayr, Taageer and Bargaal Primary.
+These include Wadikhayr, Taageer, Qorraxad, Abdehan and Bargaal Primary.